The Parity-Constrained Four-Peg Tower of Hanoi Problem and Its State Graph: Asymptotic Growth Analysis

 \end{theorem}

-\begin{proof}[Proof sketch] The limits follow by expressing each sequence using the closed-form expressions in Proposition~\ref{prop:closedform} and applying dominant-term asymptotics as $k \to \infty$.
+\begin{proof} The limits follow by expressing each sequence using the closed-form expressions in Proposition~\ref{prop:closedform} and applying dominant-term asymptotics as $k \to \infty$.
 For instance, for $a_n$ the leading exponential behavior alternates with parity, giving the stated ratios.
-The remaining limits are obtained similarly. \end{proof}
+The remaining limits are obtained similarly.

+These limits can also be obtained from the mod-\(6\) explicit formulas of Theorem~\ref{thm:b-mod6} and Corollary~\ref{cor:acd-mod6}.
+For instance,